How to Finance a New Business in Greensboro/Guilford County

 Another way to circle back is to put names forward when you can.
 If your organization has a vendor or other procurement need, reaching out to your connection and putting their name forward is a thoughtful way to stay well-connected.

 There are many benefits of networking.
 Being well-connected can help interns stand out in a competitive job market.
 Maintaining connections with professionals in your industry can make you more memorable and increase your chances of being considered for employment.
-Focusing on these principles will help you connect, stand out, and reap the rewards.
+While you look for other networking events in Greensboro, focusing on these principles will help you connect, stand out, and reap the rewards.

 Greensboro Chamber of Commerce: Helping Entrepreneurs of All Ages Succeed